The Roman monuments of Fréjus as a city walk

 After more than half a turn we are in front of two Roman Marnor columns from Carrara.
 The nibbled exterior testifies to the long dwelling time of the columns on the seabed off Saint-Tropez in a sunken Roman galley.
 The columns were perhaps intended for the temple la Maison Carrée in Nîmes.
 They were found in 1951 and donated to the city of Fréjus in 1968.

 We are now very close to the amphitheatre.
-We continue on the same side of the street (Avenue de Verdun), pass the entrance to a car park and soon see the building behind the umbrella pines.
+We continue on the same side of the street (Avenue de Verdun), pass the entrance to a car park and soon see the ancient building behind the umbrella pines.
 You either go through the park or further ahead left to get to the east side of the oval building.
 Here is the ticket office and entry.
 The opening hours change, but the principle remains the same in the long term: usually closed from 12 to 2 p.m., completely closed on public holidays, Sundays and Mondays.
 Information under Fréjus Roman Amphitheatre.

 Photo all rights reserved © by André M. Winter.
 Photo taken 2014 during our field research for Provence-Guide.Net.